-Geotechnical Engineering Award of Excellence: Claridge's Hotel, London
+Geotechnical Engineering Award Winner: Claridge's Hotel, London

 Business as Usual—Upgrading Without Operational Interruption